ARM-software/arm-trusted-firmware/docs/user-guide.rst

    architecture is AArch32.

 -  ``ENABLE_STACK_PROTECTOR``: String option to enable the stack protection checks in GCC.
-Allowed values are "all", "strong" and "0" (default).
-   "strong" is the recommended stack protection level if this feature is desired.
-0 disables the stack protection.
-For all values other than 0, the ``plat_get_stack_protector_canary()`` platform hook needs to be implemented.
+Allowed values are "all", "strong", "default" and "none".
+The default value is set to "none". "strong" is the recommended stack protection level if this feature is desired. "none" disables the stack protection.
+For all values other than "none", the ``plat_get_stack_protector_canary()`` platform hook needs to be implemented.
 The value is passed as the last component of the option ``-fstack-protector-$ENABLE_STACK_PROTECTOR``.

 -  ``ERROR_DEPRECATED``: This option decides whether to treat the usage of deprecated platform APIs, helper functions or drivers within Trusted